Ash and Cinder | chapter 5

 “No.” Pasty speaks up, earning himself hard stares from everyone.
 He wans under the sudden attention, but doesn’t stop.
 “We should head in the opposite direction, get as far away from those psychos as possible.”
 He moves from his place against the boulder, as he speaks he leans slightly, as if he’s trying to put more emphasis into his words.

-“Those psychos also stole one of us, and we do not leave one of our own.”
+“Those psychos took Elle, and we do not leave one of our own.”
 Maverick’s jaw is tight as he explains this.
 His tone is even, but anyone can see that he’s not having a great time keeping it that way.
 I’m having difficulty too, as my anger rises, parts of me are slipping through the cracks, and I struggle to keep them attached.

 “They also have guns that they clearly have no problems using.”
 Pasty argues.
 “What’s the point of going after one person if we’re all going to end up dead?”